shaversj/open-data-maker/API.md

  * Extracting query results in JSON and CSV format
  * Detecting query errors

+## API Access for the College Scorecard Data
+Please note: A valid API key is required for those looking to access the API for the [College Scorecard Data](https://collegescorecard.ed.gov/data/documentation/), which is proxied through an API gateway.
+Developers may register a key at https://api.data.gov/signup for API access.

 ## Introduction to Queries

 Each query is expressed as a URL, containing: